SNAP Trafficking Attorney: Retailer’s Guide

 The SNAP Trafficking Charge Letter

-All cases I deal with as a SNAP trafficking attorney, start with a letter sent by the USDA through UPS overnight delivery.
+All cases I deal with start with a letter sent by the USDA through UPS overnight delivery.
 The letter is a standard form letter produced by the USDA’s ALERT system, though it can occasionally be modified.
-There are three important areas I pay attention to as SNAP trafficking attorney: the list of violations (always on the first page, after the second paragraph typically); the name of the Program Specialist handling your case (identified at the bottom of the second page); and the transactions or affidavits attached to the Charge Letter.
+There are three important areas I pay attention to: the list of violations (always on the first page, after the second paragraph typically); the name of the Program Specialist handling your case (identified at the bottom of the second page); and the transactions or affidavits attached to the Charge Letter.

 The list of violations is the most important.
 This guide discusses Charge Letters that have sets of transactions attached to them, if yours has a set of affidavits describing specific transactions, I have a different guide for that.

 In the transaction Charge Letters, there are six different transaction patterns that the USDA looks for.
 Each of these patterns has different parameters, though how they’re linked to the act of trafficking isn’t something the Department ever explains.
-In my experience as a SNAP trafficking attorney, the USDA has certain categories they charge more than others, but never explains their reasoning.
+In my experience, the USDA has certain categories they charge more than others, but never explains their reasoning.
 Nevertheless, your letter probably contains two or more of these categories:

 - Same Cent Transactions: This category involves a number of transactions run during the Review Period that end in the same number of cents.
 The Department feels that these amounts are contrived and not the result of your business model.

 - Multiple Transactions from the Same SNAP Household in a Set Time: These transactions are similar to the second pattern category, but the Department has a completely different line of thinking here.
 These transactions include those that occur within a couple of days of one another for an aggregate total of $100.00 or more.
 Again, the exact parameters of this category aren’t clear in the Charge Letter.
-Generally, the Department is worried about the contents of your inventory and the logistics of the transaction.
+Generally, the Food and Nutrition Services (FNS) is worried about the contents of your inventory and the logistics of the transaction.

 - An Excessive Number of Manual Transactions: It is the Department’s belief that this category indicates that the EBT card is not present during the transaction, which they believe is an indicator of trafficking.